Upstate Food Co-op Weekly Update Dec 15 - Dec 20, 2014

 DIMPFLMEIER RYE and Sour Dough: There is an order to be available Friday, December 19th.
 We have a variety of Rye breads in the freezer.
 The next order date will be in January towards the end of the month.
 Date will be provided later..

 It is double wrapped and inner sealed so keeps well for a long time in the freezer. http://www.dimpfbreadex.com/dbx2k-index.htm If we do not meet our minimum of 40 loaves then the order will be pushed forward 2 more weeks.

 TO ORDER Dimpflmeier Bread:Place in Black Notebooks on Counter under D for Dimpflmeier.
 The order sheets are in there.
 You can also email your order email@example.com.

 There is a delivery on Friday, December 19th.
 The next order deadline is Friday January 9th and available Thursday, January 17th. the following is Friday, January 25th, available Saturday, January 31st.

 You can now order Frontier online through the Co-op, signing up online will give access to the Wholesale & Sale catalogs & the convenience of online ordering.
 If you would like to order Frontier online please email Teresa Anderson at firstname.lastname@example.org to receive the online invitation to do so.
 Ordering through the Direct Order book will always be available as well.
 The order deadline is the 25th of each month.

-We have a good supply of eggs available for purchase.
-The production is now increasing.
+We have a good supply of eggs this week.